Choose a matrix (part 2)

 A close up of the inside of the matrix, showing how a contour can be easily achieved.

-The matrix is removed and the other side of the matrix which is still intact can be used in another tooth, when multiple restorations are done.
+The matrix is removed and the other side of the matrix which is still intact can be used for another tooth, when multiple restorations are done.